Knlsharma/Image-Processing-Tasks/README.md

 # Prerequisite

  1. Need of java to be installed in required system.
- 2. Import editor.java (Logic class).
- 3. For **Face Detection code** then need to install native - core in your system
+ 2. For **Face Detection code** there is need to install native - core installed in system.

 # Build and Run